-Updated January 2023
+Updated July 2023

 What is a Hajj visa?

 The Hajj visa is one of the most important documents that Hajj pilgrims need to be allowed to perform the Hajj.
 Hajj visas are valid for travel only in the vicinities of Jeddah, Makkah, and Madinah and for travel between these cities.
-These visas are not valid for work or residency.
+Please note that these visas are not valid for work or residency.
 Unapproved travel outside these areas may result in immigration violations and penalties.

-Do I need a visa to perform Hajj 2023?
+Do I need a visa to perform Hajj 2024?

 Yes.
 All pilgrims need a visa to perform Hajj.
 However, GCC nationals do not need a visa to travel to Saudi Arabia, although they would still need to obtain an official Hajj permit to perform the Hajj.

 Other than possessing a non-refundable roundtrip ticket with confirmed reservations, there are various requirements that applicants are required to comply with to obtain a Hajj visa.

 Applicants must have a passport with the following criteria: